Updated: Jun 9

-We kicked of our Chakra Yoga series last week focusing on our first chakra, the Root Chakra known as Muladhara, positioned right at the base of our spine.
+We started our 'Chakras' course focusing on the first chakra, the Root Chakra known as Muladhara, positioned right at the base of our spine.

 Root Chakra, Muladhara (moola - dhaara) meaning in sanskrit (root +support/base)

 This chakra relates to our basic needs and survival; food, sleep, shelter.
 When our muladhara is balanced we feel safe and it enables us to be practical and present.
 It is linked to all sorts of security; financial, emotional or physical.
 As well as whether we feel like we have a secure place in the wold, feeling comfortable in our own skin.

 Location: Base of the spine - deep in the pelvic floor and perineum

 Colour: Red - life energy, passion and strength